MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterAccess.md

 failover cluster.

 A cluster can allow full access or read-only access.
-Read-only access limits the user to Windows PowerShell® cmdlets that provide information about the cluster.
+Read-only access limits the user to Windows PowerShell cmdlets that provide information about the cluster.

 ## EXAMPLES